benignware/ssuit/README.md

 ## Usage

-ssuit consists of several mixins and functions representing modular css structures, e.g. components, modifier etc, thus it provides an abstraction layer which hides all the ugly shit from your source.
+ssuit consists of several mixins and functions representing modular css structures, e.g. components, modifiers etc, thus it provides an abstraction layer which hides all the ugly shit from your source.

 > Note: `ssuit` is intented for being used at application level and is currently not suited for being incorporated into a dedicated scss library